ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 ```

 To keep edge generation simple, we use the following formula, for every vertex:
- * we create an edge to the vertex above (e.g, row-1)
+ * we create an edge to the vertex above (e.g. row-1)
- * we create an edge to the vertex to the left (e.g, col-1)
+ * we create an edge to the vertex to the left (e.g. col-1)
  * except for the vertices in the top row, and first column

 Let's visualize what we have so far, vertices and their edges.